twistedcubic/funML/README.md

 ## Machine Learning Algorithms
 This is a repository of select machine learning algorithms.
-Written in python and Matlab.
+Written in Python and Matlab, with frameworks including Keras, Tensorflow, and PyTorch.

 Algorithms so far: